 Dubai is known to host some of the best iftars where there is a spread of cuisines of different kinds.
 While I am a person who prefers quality over quantity, I do happen to indulge in some buffets.
 However, sometimes you find average food and service for a price that is a tad too high.

 And that’s where Hungryoungwoman comes in!
-This new list features the top five places you can settle in for Iftar in Dubai Continue reading “Iftars to Look Forward to in Dubai”
+This new list features the top five places to have the best Iftar in Dubai Continue reading “Top 5 Places to have Iftar: Dubai 2020”

 If you have a foodie bucket list, dining at the world’s highest restaurant should be one of them.
 At.mosphere, Burj Khalifa has long been on my list and I’m glad that we recently checked it off.